waleedhad/AudioMuse-AI-cuda_12.2/README.md

     *   Optionally, AI models (Ollama or Gemini) can be used to generate creative, human-readable names for these playlists.
     *   Finalized playlists are created directly in your Jellyfin library.
 *   **Advanced Task Management:**
-    *   The web UI provides real-time monitoring of task progress, including main and sub-tasks.
+    *   The web UI offers real-time monitoring of task progress, including main and sub-tasks.
+    *   **Worker Supervision and High Availability:** In scenarios with multiple worker container instances, the system incorporates mechanisms to maintain high availability.
+HA is achived using **supervisord** and re-enquequing configuration in Redis Queue.
+For HA Redis and PostgreSQL must also be deployed in HA (deployment example in this repository don't cover this possibility ad the moment, so you need to change it)
-    *   A key feature is the ability to cancel tasks (both parent and child) even while they are actively running, offering robust control over long processes.
+    *  **Task Cancellation** A key feature is the ability to cancel tasks (both parent and child) even while they are actively running, offering robust control over long processes.
 This is more advanced than typical queue systems where cancellation might only affect pending tasks.

 ## Analysis Algorithm Deep Dive